 States that Require Background Checks Prior to Issuance of a Permit to Purchase

-Massachusetts requires a license for the purchase of any firearm, and requires dealers to verify the validity of a potential transferee’s license prior to transferring a firearm through electronic contact with a state database.
-Similarly, the District of Columbia requires firearm purchasers to first obtain a registration certificate, after an extensive background check.
+Multiple states require people to obtain a permit or license, pursuant to a background check, in order to acquire or possess firearms.
+Massachusetts, for instance, requires a license for the purchase of any firearm, and requires gun dealers prior to transferring firearms to verify the validity of a potential transferee’s license a firearm through electronic contact with a state database.
+Illinois requires unlicensed sellers to contact the State Police at the point of sale to verify the that the transferee’s firearms license remains valid, and requires the State Police to continuously monitor relevant databases to ensure that license holders remain eligible to keep their firearm license.27 Similarly, the District of Columbia requires firearm purchasers to first obtain a registration certificate, after an extensive background check.
 See our policy page on Licensing for more information about licensing requirements.

 Extensions for Background Checks under State Laws